 For instance, the BFSI industry is witnessing a rapid implementation of intelligent automation.
 Apart from automating the core functions and accounting processes, enterprises are also automating various other operations that are helping the teams generate deeper insights from the generated data.
 With intelligent financial planning and analysis, enterprises are gaining vital insights on market expansion opportunities and pricing strategies, among others.

-The HCL Cloud Smart strategy
+The HCLTech Cloud Smart strategy

-Figure 1: The HCL Smart factors
+Figure 1: The HCLTech Smart factors

 Along with maximizing business value, the Cloud Smart strategy helps enterprises efficiently enhance customer experiences with the servitization approach.
-To fulfill this objective, HCL leverages extreme automation, high observability, and design thinking to address complex business scenarios.
+To fulfill this objective, HCLTech leverages extreme automation, high observability, and design thinking to address complex business scenarios.
 A host of solutions, accelerators, and partnerships ensure end-to-end planning, consulting, R&D, deployment, and change management support.

 For more information about HCLTech Cloud Smart and how it can help your organization, click here.